microsoft/vscode-docs/docs/languages/typescript.md

 ![](images/typescript/status-bar-version.png)

 To use a different TypeScript version, configure `typescript.tsdk` in your user settings to point to a directory containing the TypeScript `tsserver.js` file.
-You can find the TypeScript installation location using `npm list -g typescript`, `tsserver.js` is usually under the `lib` folder.
+You can find the TypeScript installation location using `npm list -g typescript`. `tsserver.js` is usually under the `lib` folder.

 For example: